 False meekness is mere complacency and lack of initiative.
 It is full of self-satisfaction.
 By contrast, the genuine meek wise person speaks his convictions and carries out his plans in a kind, though firm way.
 A wise man is meek before God, and this spiritual experience becomes a wall against pride and arrogance (James 2:13).
 False meekness is often associated with the following:

-False meekness is often associated with evil zeal which is “bitter.”
+False meekness is may be linked with evil zeal which is “bitter.”
 This zeal is opposite to the true meekness (James 3:13).
 People may become bitterly zealous over enhancing their special interests and show little respect for the wishes of others.
 The factious self-interest may be hidden from outward appearance, but it is like the bitter water in a fountain (James 3:11)—one day it will flow forth in word or deed.

-To avoid false meekness, the Christian needs to examine his heart and correct his way by the grace of God.
+In addition, pride often accompanies false meekness.
+To avoid this sin, the Christian needs to examine his heart and correct his way by the grace of God.
 He is not to boast of personal achievements or skills.
 Those with a proud spirit usually seek to attract supporters by self-assertion.
-Paul says, “But, “Let the one who boasts boast in the Lord” (2 Corinthians 10:17).
+Paul says, “Let the one who boasts boast in the Lord” (2 Corinthians 10:17).

-To assume to oneself honor for success is to dishonor God by turning the eyes of people from Him to the men, and to exalt men above God (Psalms 115:1; 1 Corinthians 1:31; 10:12; 15:10; 2 Corinthians 12:5; Galatians 2:20; 6:14).
+To assume to oneself honor for success is to dishonor God by turning the eyes of people from Him to men, and to exalt men above God (Psalms 115:1; 1 Corinthians 1:31; 10:12; 15:10; 2 Corinthians 12:5).
 Those who become pride in their abilities fall short of the Christian standard (Philippians 3:12–14).
 Those who live in daily relationship with God will never harbor unduly exalted opinion of themselves.
 Service is the only sound basis for honor.